marc7806/dotfiles/README.md

 ## Installation

-1. Clone this repository on your machine under the following path `~/git/dotfiles`.
+1. Clone this repository on your machine under `~/git/dotfiles`.
 This is important for referencing files.
 2. Run `./macos-install.sh <fish|zsh>` for macOS installation.
    This requires `brew` as package manager.
    The install script creates symlinks for the configuration files.
-3. If you want to have specific local settings, then add them in the specific files under `./local/` folder.
+3. If you want to have specific local settings, then add them under `./local/`.

 ## Core plugins